AnangoPrabhat/Tube-Graph/README.md

 # Tube Map Route Finder

-This project provides a web application that allows users to find the optimal route between two stations on the London Underground.
-By entering a start and end station, users can visualize the route on an interactive map along with a journey summary.
+This project provides a web application that allows users to find a fast route between two stations on the London Underground.
+By entering a start and end station, users can visualise the route on an interactive map along with a journey summary.

 ## Features

-- **Route Visualization**: Display the shortest path on a map using Folium.
+- **Route Visualisation**: Display the shortest path on a map using Folium.
 - **Journey Summary**: Provides details of the route, including travel times and transfers.
 - **Shortest Path Calculation**: Utilizes Dijkstra's algorithm to determine the most efficient route between stations.